makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 #### Activate Isolation Mode for DAI Market On Spark Lend

-This setting change will allow DAI to be borrowed using isolation mode enabled assets on Spark Lend.
-It is a one-off change that is required given the onboarding of GNO as the first isolation mode enabled asset on Spark.
+This setting change will allow DAI to be borrowed using isolation mode enabled assets as collateral on Spark Lend.

+This is a one-off change that is required given the onboarding of GNO as the first isolation mode enabled asset on Spark.
+It will apply to all future assets onboarded in isolation mode.

 #### Reduce GNO-A Debt Ceiling to Zero

-In order to manage maximum total exposure to GNO (Gnosis), the GNO-A vault in the Maker Protocol will have its Debt Ceiling reduced to zero and will be removed from the Autoline.
+In order to manage maximum total exposure to GNO (Gnosis), the GNO-A vault in the Maker Protocol will have its Debt Ceiling reduced to **0 DAI** and will be removed from the Autoline.

 #### Additional Information